MCDragusanu/challenge-veridion/readme.md

 -After analysing the clustering i concluded that the current logo features and similarity approach is effective for detecing templated and reapeating logos, which is great, but lacks the depth necessary to distinguigh more complex shapes, so far it is somehow effective at grouping logos with similar colors

-- So i will add more features related to positioning , center of mass, shapes, countours, color distributions , histograms, hues, to add more depth to the feature vector
+- So i will add more features related to positioning , center of mass, shapes, countours, color distributions ,  hues, to add more depth to the feature vector

-- So i'm thinking of using a PCA to reduce the feature size and compute the distances and group them by how far away are from each other.

-- If this is not enough then i would go the route of CNN's and ML algorithms.
+- So the first issues to fix is to identify franchises and group them together.
+The goal would be to cluster together all the logos that have a very small similarity score.
+So i would use the stage 2 again but with a very small treshold to group all the logos together.
+After All the logos are together a `cluster representative` would be picked , the logo that is the most similar / closest to the center of gravity.

+- Next stage is to compare all the cluster representatives together and try and join them using a more advance model.
+I picked K-means with a cluster count of 75

+- It achieved a final clusterization of about 510 clusters which is good, considering that many clusters are made isolated trees , so about 200 such clusters are made of a single element.

+- The similarity works great with colors and acceptable with shapes

+-  In each of the cluster logo folder can be spoted leading features that dictate the rest of the style of the members , like color (red, blue , green) also shape (circular, square, etc)

+- There is still a lot of room of improvemnt in the image processing and image classifisaction, it uses a generic k-means clustering tehnique.